Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 We can optimize our interpreter in multiple ways.
-That could be done by making some micro optimization to our interpreter code, like replacing indexing by raw pointers, looking up at generated assembly for optimization opportunities, etc.
+That could be done by making some micro optimization to our interpreter code, like replacing indexing by raw pointers, looking at generated assembly for optimization opportunities, etc.
 But before that, we have even greater optimization opportunities.

 ### Precomputing the paring brackets addresses.

 Every time we encounter a `[` or `]`, and pass the jump condition, we search for the paring bracket.
-But the paring brackets are always the same, so there is no need to search them every time.
+But the pairing brackets are always the same, so there is no need to search them every time.

-So the most obvious optimization that we can do now is to precompute the paring branch of each bracket, and store them somewhere, and every time we execute a jump instruction, we look up the address of the paring bracket.
+So the most obvious optimization that we can do now is to precompute the pairing branch of each bracket, and store them somewhere, and every time we execute a jump instruction, we look up the address of the pairing bracket.

 In our case we will store the pairing bracket as a field of our `Instruction` enum, because it is the simpler thing to do, and later more instructions will